 For example, you would say “I am going to the store,” but “The store is for me.”

 However, there are a few exceptions to this rule.
 If you are using the pronoun in a list of items, you should use “me.”
 For example, you would say “The store is for me and my friends,” not “The store is for I and my friends.”

 Additionally, if you are using the pronoun as the object of a preposition, you should use “me.”
 For example, you would say “He gave the ball to me,” not “He gave the ball to I.”

 Remembering these simple guidelines will help ensure that you always use the correct pronoun in your writing.

 Do I use “I” after or before verbs?

 Do I use “I” before or after verbs?
 The answer is simple: before the verb.

 For example, “I am writing a paper.”
 See?
 Easy peasy.
 Now you try it. include an infinitive verb.
 For example, “To write a paper, I am going to need a pen and some paper.”

 Tell me the best way to use someone in a sentence?

 While “someone” is technically a pronoun, it can be difficult to use properly.
+Just like the words good night or goodnight, “someone” can be tricky to us correctly.
 After all, if you’re talking about someone, you should already know who that is.
 However, there are times when “someone” can be used effectively.